carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * There is one case in which Card Detect can be important: when the user can hot swap the physical card while the file system is mounted.
 In this case, the file system might have no way of knowing that the card was swapped, and so it will continue to assume that its prior knowledge of the FATs and directories is still valid.
 File system corruption and data loss are the likely results.
 * If Card Detect is used, in order to detect a card swap there needs to be a way for the application to be made aware of a change in state when the card is removed.
 This could take the form of a GPIO interrupt (see [FatFS_SPI_example.cpp](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/blob/master/example/FatFS_SPI_example.cpp)), or polling.
 * Some workarounds for absence of Card Detect:
+  * For SPI implementations, periodically poll sd_spi_test_com() which can be called any time after sd_init_driver() is called.
+This function minimally accesses the SPI interface to check for the presence of an SD card.
+The internals of this call automatically flags the SD interface for reinitialization when false is returned.
+If false is returned when the previous call returned true, it is important to invalidate any file handles that are still opened, unmount,  and reset any mounted flags.
+Then don't try to remount until sd_test_com() returns true once again.
   * If you don't care much about performance or battery life, you could mount the card before each access and unmount it after.
 This might be a good strategy for a slow data logging application, for example.
-  * Some form of polling: if the card is periodically accessed at rate faster than the user can swap cards, then the temporary absence of a card will be noticed, so a swap will be detected.
+  * Some other form of polling: if the card is periodically accessed at rate faster than the user can swap cards, then the temporary absence of a card will be noticed, so a swap will be detected.
 For example, if a data logging application writes a log record to the card once per second, it is unlikely that the user could swap cards between accesses.

 ![image](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/blob/master/images/PXL_20211214_165648888.MP.jpg "Thing Plus")
 ## Notes about prewired boards with SD card sockets:
 * I don't think the [Pimoroni Pico VGA Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base) can work with a built in RP2040 SPI controller.
 It looks like RP20040 SPI0 SCK needs to be on GPIO 2, 6, or 18 (pin 4, 9, or 24, respectively), but Pimoroni wired it to GPIO 5 (pin 7).
 SDIO?
 For sure it could work with one bit SDIO, but I don't know about 4-bit.
 It looks like it *can* work, depending on what other functions you need on the board.
 * The [SparkFun RP2040 Thing Plus](https://learn.sparkfun.com/tutorials/rp2040-thing-plus-hookup-guide/hardware-overview) works well on SPI1.
 For SDIO, the data lines are consecutive, but in the reverse order!
 I think that it could be made to work, but you might have to do some bit twiddling.
 A downside to this board is that it's difficult to access the signal lines if you want to look at them with, say, a logic analyzer or an oscilloscope.
 * [Maker Pi Pico](https://www.cytron.io/p-maker-pi-pico) works on SPI1.
 Looks fine for 4-bit wide SDIO.
 * [Challenger RP2040 SD/RTC](https://ilabs.se/challenger-rp2040-sd-rtc-datasheet/) looks usable for SPI only.
 * Here is one list of RP2040 boards: [earlephilhower/arduino-pico: Raspberry Pi Pico Arduino core, for all RP2040 boards](https://github.com/earlephilhower/arduino-pico) Only a fraction of them have an SD card socket.

 ## Firmware: